thomaswong542/Expense-Tracker-App-Java/README.md

 ## Liscense Notice
 This Project is for mainly for job application, personal and non-commercial use only, any distribution and modification are not allowed.

+## Features
+1. Data Filtering
+2. Quick access to previous data and fill it in the form by double left clicking the row from the table
+3. Same features as no.2 when right clicking the row and click update button for quick form input

 ## How to use
 1. Install PostgreSQL
 2. Create a database